 Digital marketing also gives you a wider reach than traditional marketing.

-Finally, it is proven to work for almost any time of business.
+Finally, it is proven to work for almost any type of business.

 Can I blend digital and traditional marketing?

 Of course, you can.
 It’s a free country.

 Jokes aside, blending them will give you optimal results.
 It will help you reach more people than any of the approaches on its own.